reiryuki/Mi-Sound-Redmi-K40-Magisk-Module/README.md

 - Voice preset doesn't work

 ## Requirements
+- Android 8 and up + Miui ROM for the MiSound EQ
-- Android 9 and up
+- Android 9 and up for the Dolby Atmos
-- Architecture 64 bit
+- Architecture 64 bit for the Dolby Atmos
 - Magisk installed
 - Miui Core Magisk Module v4.0 or above installed (except you are in Miui ROM)